confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

-Being able to both process and produce both _record_ and _non-record_ values opens up KSQL to more use cases, and is a precondition of enhancing KSQL to support _record_ keys, a.k.a. structured keys.
+Being able to both process and produce both _record_ and _non-record_ values opens up KSQL to more use cases, and is a precondition of enhancing KSQL to support _record_ keys, a.k.a. _structured keys_, a.k.a _composite keys_.
 (Support for _non_record_ keys will be needed to allow KSQL to maintain backwards compatibility with existing queries, which have string keys).

 For example, given a statement such as: